Published on October 25th, 2019 | by Kyle Field0

 Tesla launched the new version 3 of its Solarglass Roof on a public conference call today.
 Version 3 of the newly renamed Solarglass Roof integrates a number of meaningful improvements to the now larger tiles that promise to improve the cost of the roof while delivering a much faster installation time.

 Tesla has increased the energy density of its roofing product, cut the cost, and increased the manufacturability, but also tried to sneak a reduction in the warranty for its Solarglass Roof in under the radar.
 We caught it along with a ton of other details, so hop on in and we will give you the guided tour to Tesla’s new solar product that Elon thinks has the potential to “grow like kelp on steroids.”
-Side note: I have a previous version of Tesla Solar Roof on my house, installed earlier this year.
+Side note: I have a previous version of the Tesla Solar Roof on my house, installed in late 2019.

 A Better, More Beautiful Product